decentraland/documentation/content/creator/sdk7/blockchain/scene-blockchain-operations.md

 **💡 Tip**: To run the transaction of transferring Sepolia MANA to your wallet, you will need to pay a gas fee in Sepolia Ether.
 {{< /hint >}}

-To preview your scene using the test network, add the `DEBUG` property to the URL you're using to access the scene preview on your browser.
-For example, if you're accessing the scene via `http://127.0.0.1:8000/?position=0%2C-1`, you should set the URL to `http://127.0.0.1:8000/?DEBUG&position=0%2C-1`.
+To preview your scene using the test network, open Decentraland with the following command:

+`npm run start -- --explorer-alpha --realm https://peer.decentraland.zone --dclenv zone --position 0,0`

+{{< hint info >}}
+**💡 Tip**: Change the position parameter to the coordinates of your scene, to load directly into your scene..
+{{< /hint >}}

 Any transactions that you accept while viewing the scene in this mode will only occur in the test network and not affect the MANA balance in your real wallet.